vibrantvas/portfolio/CONTRIBUTING.md

 # Contributing to Portfolio

-First off, thank you for considering contributing to Portfolio!
+First off, thank you for considering contributing to my Portfolio!
 It's people like you that make this project such a great tool.

 ## Code of Conduct